plaidfinch/GQFC/README.md

 The quickest way to read the paper is to [download the compiled pre-print PDF](https://github.com/kwf/GQFC/raw/master/GQFC.pdf).

+If you want to read the paper's source code or play around with it in a REPL, you can [build its accompanying artifacts](https://github.com/kwf/GQFC#building-the-artifacts).

 ## Abstract

 A piece of functional programming folklore due to Piponi provides Löb's theorem from modal provability logic with a computational interpretation as an unusual fixed point.
 Interpreting modal necessity as an arbitrary `Functor` in Haskell, the "type" of Löb's theorem is inhabited by a fixed point function allowing each part of a structure to refer to the whole.